jihoonkim2000/entropy-screened-BO/README.md

 + **[Contact/Bug report](https://github.com/jihoonkim2000/entropy-screened-BO/tree/main?tab=readme-ov-file#contactbug-report)**

 ## Overview
-This is a repository with open source code and the data for the paper "Artificial intelligence-driven discovery of multi-principal element alloys for optimal water splitting using configuration entropy and design of experiments". <br/>
+This is a repository with open source code and the data for the paper "AI-driven design of multiprincipal element allioys for optimal water splititng". <br/>
 + Schematic illustration of the entire optimization procedure

 ![Fig1A](https://github.com/user-attachments/assets/b9d083d8-cc81-4420-b006-def786dfd39f)